What is the best OTC for Hemorrhoids?

 -

-Take with a full glass of water and maintain adequate fiber intake for best results.
+Take with a full glass of water.

 -